Stories of Hope AND COURAGE

-We love sharing the wonderful stories from our living donors.
-Every story is different, but the love and care that living donors have is a common thread running through each podcast.
+We love sharing the amazing stories of living donation from our donors.
+Every story is different and unique, but the common thread of love, hope and the gift of life runs through each podcast.

 Diary of a living kidney donor